evannetwork/evannetwork.github.io/dapps/hello-world.md

 The [dapp](/frontend/dapp-wrapper) represents the stable entry point of the evan.network application.
 In short, it loads DBCP definitions and load applications from their.

-The [angular-core](/frontend/angular-core) includes core functionalities that are developed by contractus, to handle blockchain interactions easily using angular services.
+The [angular-core](/frontend/angular-core) includes core functionalities that are developed by the evan.network, to handle blockchain interactions easily using angular services.
 Also it provides translation-, routing-, animation- and utility functionalities.

 ```ts
 import {